LoyolaChicagoBooks/unoapi/source/index.rst

 Welcome to the UnoAPI Curricular Project
 ========================================

+.. note:: UnoAPI is now hosted at https://unoapi.org.

 This is tutorial on oneAPI (based on SYCL), a promising direction to support modern high-performance computing on heterogeneous architectures using the C++ language and its ever-improving ecosystem.

 Please get started by reading :doc:`00-preliminaries/preliminaries`.